tylim88/Firelord/README.md

 Since write operations reject stranger members (member that are not defined in base type), you can use [object-exact](https://www.npmjs.com/package/object-exact)(I am the author) to remove the stranger members, the library return exact type, so it should works well with this library.

-If you are looking for npm library like `flatten`, see [object-flat](https://www.npmjs.com/package/object-flat)(I am the author), it is a more general purpose library.
+Do not use `flatten` for other purpose, if you need it, see [object-flat](https://www.npmjs.com/package/object-flat)(I am the author), it is general purpose library.
 Do not use `object-flat` in firelord as it is not specifically tailored for firelord, use firelord native `flatten` instead.